mikemyoung/bibliometrics/README.md

 # Bibliometrics

-Disseminate Antarctica New Zealand bibliometric data with R Shiny.
+Bibliometric Dashboard to Disseminate Antarctica New Zealand bibliometric data with R Shiny.

 # Installation